bbottema/simple-java-mail/01_INSTANCE_CONFIGURATION_IMPROVEMENT_PLAN/phase-5-release/18-run-isolation-compatibility-and-release-gates.md

 - Target release: 10.0.0
 - Primary areas: full verification, public API audit, cleanup, completion evidence

 > Historical gate: this records the plan 01 release matrix as executed.
-Plan 02 later replaces only its full-reactor Java 8 CLI gate with a Java 8 library-only lane plus Java 17/21 CLI lanes.
+Plan 02 later split it into a Java 8 library lane and Java 17/21 CLI lanes; issue #707 then moved the 10.0.0 library baseline to Java 11.
+The results below remain historical evidence for this completed step.

 ## Goal